“From this day on, I live a life which moves me closer towards becoming my Greatest Version.”

 - Focus only on your breath.
 Give your complete attention to every aspect of your breathing.

 - Set aside any other thoughts that try to compete for your attention.
-If thoughts of bills you have to pay and chores you have to do, etc. try and make their way into your awareness, acknowledge them for a brief moment and then send them away by redirecting your focus back to your breathing.
+If thoughts of bills you have to pay and chores you have to do, etc. try and make their way into your awareness, acknowledge them for a brief moment and then send them away.
+Do this by redirecting your focus back to your breathing.

-- If you are meditating for 10+ minutes at once, it may be helpful for you to listen to a guided meditation until you are more skilled at quieting the mind on your own.
+- Listen to a guided meditation if you are meditating for 10+ minutes at once.
+Do this until you are more skilled at quieting the mind on your own.

 ✩ Stretch – Minutes: 5

 For some simple ideas of where to get started, here’s a link to Victor Oddo’s Youtube Video of Yoga Poses You Can Do In Bed.
-It’s only five minutes long and the poses demonstrated are actually very effective, despite the fact they are done in bed!.
+This video is only five minutes long and the yoga poses are done in bed, but it’s still very effective!

 ✩ Gratitude (journal) – Minutes: 3